twhitehead/issue-wine-ovr/README.md

 (6db69d0)](https://gitlab.winehq.org/wine/wine/-/commit/6db69d0) resulted in expanded memory areas not being cleared (`realloc` does not clear expanded memory while `WINTRUST_ReAlloc` did).

+This issue was reported in [bug report 58293](https://bugs.winehq.org/show_bug.cgi?id=58293) and quickly resolved by Alex Henrie.
+Includud in this repo is [his patch](0001-wintrust-Initialize-all-cert-fields-in-WINTRUST_AddC.patch) for testing any anyone neededing to backport it.

 # Issue details